Sociology is delivered in a lively and interactive way, with much focus being on class discussion and working in pairs and small groups.

 Sociology embraces the whole of society so is, by its nature, a very broad subject.
 You will study ideas about human behaviour, family life, crime, religion, education and social change.
 You will look at some of the theoretical perspectives behind Sociology, such as Marxism and Feminism, which offer varying explanations of human behaviour.
 Sociology may make you question your own ideas and the ideas of others.
 It will give you the skills to better understand the way we live and interact with each other.
 There are frequent opportunities to take part in class discussions about contemporary issues and engage in debates.
 Essay skills will be crucial, and frequent assessment will give you ample opportunity to develop them.

 A minimum of 5 GCSEs at grade 4 (grade C), to include grade 4 (grade C) in English Language.

 Other A Levels

-Sociology complements many other humanities subjects such as Psychology, History, English, Economics and Law, and also Biology.
-It also provides a good balance if your other subjects are mainly sciencebased.
-It is also ideal for students who want to study science, but not specialise in just one.
+Sociology complements many other humanities subjects such as Psychology, History, English, Law, and also Biology.
+It provides a good balance if your other subjects are mainly science based and is also ideal for students who want to study science, but not specialise in just one.

 Where will my course lead?